haxetink/tink_core/README.md

  * `myButton.onClick(function (e) trace('clicked at (${e.x}, ${e.y})'));`
 * Instead of specifically relying on a function type, we have a separate abstraction, which at some point can be used to leverage platform knowledge to provide for faster code that doesn't have suffer from the performance penalties anonymous function have on most platforms

 Beyond that, one might ask what to do if you don't have any data to pass to the callback, or more than a single value.
-In that case, you could use these two respectively:
+In that case, you could use these respectively:

 ```
 Callback<Noise>
-Callback<{a:A, b:B}>
+Callback<Pair<A, B>>
+Callback<{ a: A, b: B, c: C }>
 ```

 This approach has two advantages:

 * For one, it greatly simplifies things.
 Implementations of signals only ever consume one type of callbacks, so you don't need signals for 0, 1, 2 and possibly 3 arguments.
 * Types written against this single callback type are easier to work with in a consistent matter.
+* In the last case you can add additional information in a new field without breaking code

 ## CallbackLink